berrick-sketch/berrick-sketch.github.io/TESTING.md

 -I opened the URL to see what it looked like.
+This was how I verified that the link works.

--I opened it on both my phone and my laptop to see that it worked on both devices.
+-Further, I opened it on both my phone and my laptop to see that it worked on both devices.
+It did.

--I do not know what a link load is so I did not check for those.
+-Another way in which I checked that the website works was by looking at the "Preview" tab to view the website.

 -Broken links?
 What links?